slbjs/TikTok-Downloader-API/README.md

-# 🎵 TikTok Downloader Public API
+# 🎵 TikTok Downloader API

 A free and simple TikTok video downloader API — no watermark, fast response, and full video metadata.